-The channel has over 1 million subscribers as of late 2017 and has accumulated over 800 million views so far.
+The channel has over 1.3 million subscribers as of 2019 and has accumulated over 1.1 billion views so far.
 It is able to get an average of 400,000 views per day from different sources.
-This should generate an estimated revenue of around $720 per day ($260,000 a year) from the ads that appear on the videos.
+This should generate an estimated revenue of around $1,600 per day ($600,000 a year) from the ads that appear on the videos.

 There is also a program known as Google Preferred where deep-pocketed companies can target ads on the top 5% most popular content.
 The ad rates here are higher than normal.
 Apart from ads, YouTubers also generate extra from YouTube Red viewers who pay a monthly fee to view premium content on YouTube plus watch videos without ads.
 Here they get paid based on watch time on their videos.
 The longer the viewers watch their videos, the more money they earn.

 Robb makes extra income through selling tickets to fans who wanted to be involved in theme park tours.
 He once organized a 40 person world tour that included Aussie World in Australia.
 They also post more videos to their Facebook page with millions of followers and some of the videos have gone viral.
 Most of these videos have ad breaks in the from which he makes money from.